-I look forward to a new and interesting semester with all of you!
-Here is a bit of information and the syllabus breakdown for you all to read and go over. - There are no required books for this class all material will be linked into the syllabus -You can access all readings by clicking on the hyperlinks.
+- There are no required books for this class all material will be linked into the syllabus -You can access all readings by clicking on the hyperlinks.
 It is your responsibility to download and print the materials out for class.
-For each class meeting you will have documents and readings that you must read over and analyze before the class begins. - This course is a certified undergraduate Foundations of Knowledge and Learning Core Curriculum Humanities Course and fulfills the four required dimensions including: critical thinking, inquiry-based learning, creative and interpretive processes and experiences, and historical context and process.
+For each class meeting you will have documents and readings that you must read over and analyze before the class begins. - This course is a certified undergraduate Foundations of Knowledge and Learning Core Curriculum Humanities Course and fulfills the four required dimensions including:

+critical thinking, inquiry-based learning, creative and interpretive processes and experiences, and historical context and process.

 This course provides an introduction to interdisciplinary humanities by focusing on various forms, relationships, and themes of human expression as a means to understand the cultural changes which shaped 20th century American culture.

 COURSE OBJECTIVES:

 - 1. Using an interdisciplinary approach to understand the humanities, students will be able to identify elements of style in various forms of human creative expression, and various artists, musicians, and writers who helped shape 20th century American culture. - 2.
 Students will be able to apply a basic vocabulary essential for communicating concepts in the humanities disciplines by identifying key definitions of terms used in the humanities and writing clear and convincing arguments using this specialized vocabulary. - 3.
 By examining the relationship between the visual, performing, and literary arts, students will be able to identify and explain how various forms of human creative expression reflect the social and historical changes in 20th century America. - 4.
 Students will be able to develop critical analysis skills by analyzing the relationship between the visual, performing, and literary arts and their social, historical, and cultural contexts, and writing clearly and convincingly about the course themes or topic using specific evidence and an interdisciplinary approach.

 Everything you need will be in the syllabus, modules, and announcements.
 The syllabus/modules/announcements will inform you of what is due in each class (and when it is due), provide the reading/listening/viewing materials, and give a (tentative) breakdown of what will be covered in class.
 The announcements will give further explanation for all papers, tests, and projects.
 The modules are where you will complete the work due for each class.

 You will refer to the online syllabus for all due dates and instructions.
 It is not enough to simply come to class - you must come to class prepared.

 I expect you to give some thought to the course material ahead of time, and to be prepared to take an active part in our classroom discussions.
 Comments, questions, guesses - even expressions of confusion and frustration - are always welcome.

-Buy a notebook for this class - you will be taking hand written notes during films etc...
-The syllabus may change, you must always go to the Canvas syllabus/modules, to read/view/listen to the materials that have been linked, such as websites, videos, excerpts, readings, visuals, music etc. It is your responsibility to review these links on the syllabus before coming to class.
+I highly suggest buying a notebook for this class and taking hand written notes.

+The syllabus may change, you must always go to the Canvas syllabus/modules, to read/view/listen to the materials that have been linked, such as websites, videos, excerpts, readings, visuals, music etc.

+It is your responsibility to review these links on the syllabus before coming to class.

 Visit the Canvas page often - all of your work will be done through this Canvas course.
-Announcements often get updated Canvas: This course will be offered via USF's learning management system (LMS), Canvas.
+Announcements often get updated

+Canvas: This course will be offered via USF's learning management system (LMS), Canvas.
 If you need help learning how to perform various tasks related to this course or other courses being offered in Canvas, please view the following videos or consult the Canvas help guides.
 You may also contact USF's IT department at (813) 974-1222 or help@usf.edu.
-Class Attendance/Participation: